-Mr. Frederickson is a partner in the Washington, DC based law firm, Webster, Fredrickson, Correia & Puth.
+Mr. Frederickson is a partner in the Washington, DC based law firm, Webster & Fredrickson PLLC.
 The firm is perhaps most noted for its twenty-five year old sex discrimination class action, Hartman v.
 Powell, which settled for a record-breaking $508,000,000 plus more than $25 million for 48 claims tried and decided.
 A 1973 Summa Cum Laude graduate of Dartmouth College, Mr. Frederickson obtained his law degree from the National Law Center, George Washington University, in 1976 with high honors.
-He is also President of the National Employment Lawyers Association, a member of the Metropolitan Washington Employment Lawyers Association's Board of Directors, the American Association for Justice, and the Trial Lawyers Association of Metropolitan Washington DC.
+He also a member of the National Employment Lawyers Association, a member of the Metropolitan Washington Employment Lawyers Association's Board of Directors, the American Association for Justice, and the Trial Lawyers Association of Metropolitan Washington DC.
 Since 1986, Mr. Frederickson has taught trial practice as an adjunct Professor of law at the Washington College of Law of the American University.

 Rebecca L. Salawdeh, Secretary

 Ms. Salawdeh has devoted her legal career to the representation of individuals in employment litigation.
-She is the Secretary of the National Employment Lawyers Association, a Co-Chair of NELA's National Origin Discrimination Committee, as well as a member of NELA's Membership Committee and ADA Restoration Act Task Force.
+She is a Co-Chair of NELA's National Origin Discrimination Committee, as well as a member of NELA's Membership Committee.
 Ms. Salawdeh is a member of the Wisconsin Employment Lawyers Association (WELA) and is a former WELA Co-Chair.
 In 2000, Ms. Salawdeh, in conjunction with other WELA members, helped to form the Unemployment compensation Appeals Clinic.
 She serves as a volunteer attorney for Wisconsin's ACLU and the Milwaukee Branch of the NAACP Legal Redress Committee.
 Ms. Salawdeh received her law degree and her masters degree in Industrial Relations from the University of Wisconsin Madison in 1996.

 Diane S. King, Treasurer